Welcome to the Contemporary Design Fitting Room.

 How To Put On Your Compression Wear?

-While seated, fasten the girdle up to slightly higher than the knee area.
+While seated, fasten the girdle up to slightly higher than your knees.
 Secure both the hook & eye and the zippers up to this area.

 Fasten the remaining hook & eye on one side only, and then carefully pull up that zipper.
-Please use extra caution to avoid catching the zipper on the inner facing and to avoid getting pulls in the material from your fingernails digging in.
+Please use extra caution to avoid catching the zipper on the inner padding or fabric and to avoid getting pulls in the material from your fingernails.

 Now fasten the hook & eye on the remaining side.
-This side will be somewhat more difficult to secure and we recommend that someone be present to provide assistance.
+This side will be somewhat harderto secure, you may want someone be present to provide assistance.
 After the hook & eye have been secured, carefully zip up that side.

-Zipper Snags – USE EXTRA CAUTION TO AVOID CATCHING THE ZIPPER IN THE INNER FACING.
+Zipper Snags – USE EXTRA CAUTION TO AVOID CATCHING THE ZIPPER IN THE FABRIC OR PADDING.
 If the zipper becomes snagged, stop immediately.
 Do not attempt to force the zipper in any direction.
-Instead, remove the garment completely and gently work with the zipper snag until it becomes freed from the facing.
+Instead, remove the garment completely and gently work with the zipper snag until it becomes freed.

-Urination – We recommend that all female patients purchase a small, flexible plastic funnel to position close to the perineum when urinating to prevent accidental splashing onto the garment.
+Urination – We recommend that all female patients: to prevent accidental splashing onto the garment, purchase a small plastic funnel to position close to the perineum when urinating .

-Elimination – We recommend that you unzip one side and hold the flap securely to one side so that elimination can be accomplished quite easily without soiling the garment.
+Elimination – So that elimination can be accomplished easily without soiling the garment, unzip one side and hold the flap securely to one side .

 Laundering – We recommend that you hand wash your compression garment in lukewarm water with a mild detergent, and then air dry.
 Please do not dry your garment in a gas or electric dryer, for it may ruin the garment.
 To remove bloodstains, simply soak your garment in a basin of cool water mixed with a ¼ cup of peroxide.
 Please note that most patients require 2 garments to rotate between washings.